uk-gov-mirror/defra.sroc-acceptance-tests/README.md

 # SROC acceptance tests

 > Work in progress!
-Currently is a possible project to use for our acceptance tests.
-It includes some simple examples and is only configured to run against a locally running instance of the TCM.
+Intended to replace [sroc-tcm-acceptance-tests]()https://github.com/DEFRA/sroc-tcm-acceptance-tests.
+It includes some initial feature tests which run successfully across all non-production environments.

 The Tactical Charging Module (TCM) is a web application designed to enable billing adminstrators to apply new categories to permit charges to enable correct amounts to be processed.